shannon-lab/zapdos/doc/workshops/tutorial/content/examples/tutorial1.md

 \end{equation}

-Where $D$ is a constant diffusion coefficient, $n_i$ is the species density, $k$ is a constant first order constant reaction rate.
-Additionally, a zero density boundary condition will be imposed
+Where $D$ is a constant diffusion coefficient, $n_i$ is the species density, and $k$ is a constant first order reaction rate.
+Additionally, a zero-density boundary condition will be imposed

 \begin{equation}
   n_i